NexaNode-dev/nexanode/docs/DeveloperGuide.md

 - **Testing:** Comprehensive testing is essential.
 We aim for high test coverage across unit, integration, and end-to-end tests.
 - **CI/CD:** Utilize continuous integration and deployment to automate testing and deployment processes, ensuring reliable application updates.

+## Code Formatting with Prettier

+Maintaining a consistent code style across our entire codebase is crucial for readability, maintainability, and reducing merge conflicts.
+To achieve this, we leverage Prettier, an opinionated code formatter that supports many languages and integrates well with most editors.

+### Importance of Using Prettier

+- **Consistency:** Prettier ensures that all developers contributing to the project follow the same set of formatting rules, leading to a more uniform codebase.
+- **Efficiency:** Automating code formatting with Prettier allows developers to focus on the logic and functionality of their code rather than its appearance.
+- **Reduced Merge Conflicts:** By standardizing the format of our code files, we minimize the potential for merge conflicts related to styling differences.

+### Best Practices

+- **Automate Formatting:** Utilize the pre-commit hooks set up by NX to automatically format staged files with Prettier before each commit.
+This ensures that all committed code adheres to our formatting standards without requiring manual intervention.
+- **Editor Integration:** Most IDEs and editors have plugins or built-in support for Prettier.
+Configure your editor to format files on save or use the format command frequently to keep your code consistently formatted.
+- **Code Reviews:** While reviewing code, avoid focusing on stylistic issues that Prettier can automatically fix.
+This allows reviewers and contributors to concentrate on the quality of the code itself.

+### Continuous Integration

+Our CI pipeline includes a step to check that all submitted code follows our formatting standards.
+If a pull request introduces code that is not properly formatted, it will be flagged automatically, and the contributor will be asked to format the code before merging.

+By adhering to these practices, we ensure that our project's code is clean, consistent, and easy to work with for all team members.
+Remember, writing code is not just about making it work but also about making it readable and maintainable for future you and others.

 ## Further Reading

 For more detailed guidance on specific development aspects, please explore the documentation in the `/docs` directory: